OUR PROJECTS

 Status: Ongoing

 This project by Dr. Chris Brimacombe investigates what drives long-term changes in yellow perch and walleye populations in Lake Erie.
 Using decades of data collected by management task groups, our researchers are exploring how population trends relate to both broad environmental shifts—like climate patterns—and local factors such as water temperature, nutrient levels, and fishing pressure.
 The goal is to better understand how these influences interact to shape the health and abundance of these key species.
+This is a collaboration that includes participants from the OMNR.

 Managing for resilience in the Great Lakes basin – developing an ecological restoration framework